Llcoolsouder/SteelSoldierVR/README.md

 # SteelSoldierVR
-This is a short VR demo created for Introduction to Virtual Reality at Rown University.
+This is a short VR demo created for Introduction to Virtual Reality at Rowan University.

 *Steel Soldier* allows the player to step into the shoes (or suit?) of the very blatant *Iron Man*-knockoff, Steel Soldier.
 The player is given the ability to fly with repulsors located on the hands, shoot lasers, and launch rockets to survive waves of enemy aircraft.